fgcu-data-mining-project/spam-filter/README.md

 To classify messages using the Apache OpenNLP Document Categorizer:
 ```
-java classifier.Classify -a dc ~/some/place/with/data
+java -jar classifier.jar -a dc ~/some/place/with/data
 ```